 JUMP Math’s ability to offer effective and relevant materials ultimately rests on how we design, implement, and evaluate our resources.
 You will find an outline of JUMP Math’s research goals and links to reports that detail a variety of experiences in implementing our approach to mathematics instruction.

-National Book Fund Results Reveal Significant Student Gains for Fifth Year in a Row!
+National Book Fund Data Reveals Significant Student Gains for Seventh Year in a Row!

 Randomized Controlled Trial Finds JUMP Math Students' Knowledge Grew At Twice the Rate of Control Group